Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Moderate

-Alpha-ketoglutarate is a required cofactor for collagen hydroxylation.
-This biochemical process conditions the stability of collagen fibres throughout connective tissue.
+Sturdier collagen fibres: alpha-ketoglutarate is a required cofactor for collagen hydroxylation, a biochemical process that conditions the stability of collagen fibres throughout connective tissue.

 • Emerging

-A preliminary open-label trial in adults supplemented with Ca-AKG observed changes in epigenetic markers associated with cellular aging.
-These results remain to be confirmed by larger controlled trials.
+An early signal on the cellular aging front: an open-label trial in adults supplemented with Ca-AKG observed a change in epigenetic markers associated with cellular aging, results that remain to be confirmed by larger controlled trials.

 Dosage & Forms